Adopted: May 13, 2019

-Responsible Employee: an individual designated by University policy who is required to report information regarding Prohibited Conduct to OIE.
+Responsible Employee: An individual designated by the Policy who is required to report information regarding Prohibited Conduct to OIE.
 See §V.B below for more information about responsible employees who have knowledge of prohibited conduct.

-Student: an individual who been selected for part-time, full-time, special, associate, transfer, exchange, or any other enrollment, membership, or matriculation in or at the University.
+Student: An individual enrolled in a part-time, full-time, special, associate, transfer, exchange, or any other enrollment, membership, or matriculation in or at Duke.

 V. Resources and Reporting Options